-- In a food processor, pulse everything except water together until it looks like course crumbs.
+- In a food processor, pulse everything except water until mixture looks like coarse crumbs.

-- While pulsing, add in water 1 tablespoon at a time.
+- While pulsing, add water 1 tablespoon at a time, until dough comes together.

 - Remove from food processor, wrap in plastic wrap and put in refrigerator for at least 20 minutes.

-- Roll out dough (quite thin–I think mine would have been slightly better had they been a bit thinner) and cut into squares.
-Use a toothpick, or the end of a scissors (I had to improvise, the toothpick wasn’t making a big enough hole for my liking) to poke a hole in the middle of each cracker.
+- Roll out dough quite thin (1/8 inch or less) and cut into squares.
+Use a toothpick, the tip of a chopstick, or the tip of a scissors to poke a hole in the middle of each cracker.

-- Place crackers on lined baking sheet (I used Silpat and parchment paper–both were fine).
+- Place crackers on lined baking sheet.
 You can place them fairly close together, as they do not really expand.

-Verdict: I especially loved these hot out of the oven, although they do keep quite well in an air-tight container.
+Verdict: I especially love these hot out of the oven, although they do keep well in an air-tight container.
 Great cheddar flavor!

-Husband’s take: He liked them, but didn’t chow down.
+Husband’s take: He likes them, but didn’t chow down.

-E’s take: Loved them!
+E’s take: Loves them!
 She knows a little sign language so she kept signing/speaking: “More, more, more!”